SteveBate/MiniBus/README.md

 ##### * FailFast

 Ordinarily when an error occurs processing a message it is moved to the designated error queue for later intervention.
 In most cases this is fine but sometimes it can be critical that message order is preserved.
 In other words, we don't want any subsequent messages to be processed until the failed message is fixed.
 The FailFast option causes the queue to immediately stop processing messages in the event of an error.
 The failing message itself stays on the read queue rather than being moved to the error queue so that when the issue is fixed it will be the first message to be processed.

+##### * OnErrorAsync

+Provides a hook to allow you to specify code that should be executed (asynchronously) if a message is placed on the error queue.
+Useful, for instance, for sending emails to notify an administrator.

 ## Building the Source